MAY 2026

 Key Factors That Impact Trade-In Timing

-Mileage Thresholds: Vehicles approaching high mileage benchmarks, like 100,000 km, may see a drop in value.
-Trading in before hitting these thresholds can result in a stronger offer.
+- Mileage Thresholds: Vehicles approaching high mileage benchmarks, like 100,000 km, may see a drop in value.

-Seasonal Demand: Certain vehicles are more valuable at specific times of year.
-SUVs and trucks often perform better in fall and winter, while smaller, fuel-efficient vehicles may be in higher demand during spring and summer.
+- Seasonal Demand: SUVs and trucks often perform better in fall and winter, while fuel-efficient vehicles may be in higher demand during spring and summer.

-Market Conditions: Used vehicle demand, inventory shortages, and economic factors can all influence trade-in values.
+- Market Conditions: Used vehicle demand, inventory shortages, and economic factors can all influence values.

-Upcoming Repairs or Maintenance: If your vehicle is nearing major repairs, like brakes or tires, it may be worth trading in before those costs reduce your offer.
+- Upcoming Repairs: If your vehicle is nearing major repairs, like brakes or tires, it may be worth trading in before those costs reduce your offer.

 Can You Trade In a Car With a Loan or Lease?
 Here’s What You Need to Know